Relocation Guide

 • Obtain a NIF (Número de Identificação Fiscal – tax number) required for any legal or financial transaction.

-• Engage a lawyer or licensed advisor to review contracts and confirm property ownership status.
+• Appoint a lawyer or other qualified professional to review contracts and confirm property ownership status.

-• Conduct due diligence ensuring the property is free from debt or legal restrictions.
+• Conduct due diligence to ensure the property is free from debt or legal restrictions.

 • Sign a promissory contract (Contrato de Promessa de Compra e Venda) usually involving a 10% deposit.